MaximeAlgosup/Moonshot-Project/documents/functional/functional.md

 - 49€ for a computer, screen and keyboard.
 - 69.24€ for a computer, screen, joystick and 10 buttons.

-As expected, both prices are low enough to make the project accessible to a large number of people.
+Both prices are low enough to make the project accessible to a large number of people and correspond to the budget limit set.

 ## Period Planning